SciTools/cartopy/docs/source/tutorials/using_the_shapereader.rst

 **Excercises**:

- * **SHP.1**: Repeat the last example to show the 4 most populated African countries according to the shapefile.
+ * **SHP.1**: Repeat the last example to show the 4 most populated African countries in to the shapefile.
         Hint: Look at the possible attributes to find out which continent a country belongs.
         Answer: